 High Place of Sacrifice

-From atop the High Place of Sacrifice, we could see old homes that the Nabateans lived in along with enjoying an amazing view of Petra.
+From atop the High Place of Sacrifice, we looked down on old homes that the Nabateans lived in and enjoyed an amazing view of Petra.
 We could see all the way from Qasr Al-Bint to the Royal Tombs!
 Of course, we couldn’t spot Suman or Syreeta.
 The people looked like ants.

 From the High Place of Sacrifice, we followed a different path down through Wadi Farasa known as the processional route.
 The path was beautiful!
-Writings and figures were carved in the rocks which we certainly wouldn’t have noticed without Ramiz pointing them.
-A guide is worth every penny even if he did “double dip” and smokes while hiking.
+Writings and figures were carved in the rocks which we certainly wouldn’t have noticed without Ramiz pointing them out.
+A guide is worth every penny even if he did “double dip” and smoke while hiking.

 Before we descended toward the monuments in the valley below, we stopped at the Lion Fountain which earned its name due to the Lion carved in the sandstone that spurted water from its mouth.
-The Nabateans were so creative with water which they considered sacred as proven by the alter for sacrifice carved in the rock across from the lion.
 In addition, they carved a channel above the lion’s head that received water from Ain Braq spring.
 It deposited the water in a basin at the Lion Fountain which then flowed to a large cistern at the foot of the mountain.
+The Nabateans were so creative with water.
+They considered it sacred as proven by the altar for sacrifice carved in the rock across from the lion.

 Tomb of the Roman Soldier

 From there we passed through the valley to the Tomb of the Roman Soldier.
-The Tomb of the Roman Soldier Tomb is the only structure that still has statues on its façade.
-The statues are of military officer, thus the name.
-Across from the tomb was the Colored Triclinium a striking chamber which is the only room in this funeral complex that has carved architectural decorations on its interior surface.
+The Tomb of the Roman Soldier is the only structure that still has statues on its façade.
+The statues are of military officers, thus the name.
+Across from the tomb was the Colored Triclinium, a striking chamber which is the only room in this funeral complex that has carved architectural decorations on its interior surface.
 It served as a funeral banquet hall.

-The security check points continued along the way.
+The security check points continued along the way to the desert.
 As usual, they waved us on.
 Soon we arrived at the gates of the entrance to Wadi Rum where we were greeted by many friendly Bedouins.
 Our information instructed us to ask for Attallah who operated the Bedouin Lifestyle Camp.
-We were directed to his headquarters, a building in the small city where we were served tea with sugar (or should I say sugar with tea) while we waited for a few more visitors to arrive.
+The Bedouins directed us to his headquarters, a building in the small city where we were served tea with sugar (or should I say sugar with tea) while we waited for a few more visitors to arrive.